Published January 4, 2020

 The World Health Organization published a comprehensive 140-page manual on infant circumcision.
 The preface states, "There are significant benefits in performing male circumcision in early infancy, and programmes that promote early infant male circumcision are likely to have lower morbidity rates and lower costs than programmes targeting adolescent boys and men."

 At the time that the AAP policy statement was issued, Medicaid covered newborn circumcision in 33 states.
-In the past six years, 3-5 states have added or reinstated circumcision coverage.
-They include Florida, Missouri, and Colorado.
+Since 2014 at least four states have added or reinstated circumcision coverage.
+They include Florida, Missouri, Colorado, and North Carolina.
 (There are conflicting reports about whether Medicaid covers circumcision in Louisiana )

 Intactivist attempts to end medicaid coverage for the procedure have been in vain.
 This statement by a Texas agency responding to a letter is typical.
 State health agencies are responsible to follow sound recommendations of leading medical associations, rather than partisan fanatics educated by social media.

 "After careful consideration HHSC is continuing existing coverage for this benefit based on findings related to the prospective medical benefits and associated potential public health implications of male circumcision recognized by the American Academy of Pediatrics (AAP), the American Urological Association (AUA), the U.S. Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).”

 In 2011 activists in two California cities collected signatures for municipal ballot measures that would have banned elective circumcision of all boys under 18.
 The sponsor of the Santa Monica measure voluntarily abandoned her effort.
 While the San Francisco measure received enough signatures to qualify for the ballot, a judge removed the measure before the election because it violated state policy that precludes cities and counties from regulating medical procedures.